stelligent/cfn_nag/README.md

 Everything you've likely seen about how to develop custom rules in Ruby still holds true.

-To discover rules from an S3 bucket, capture a file s3.yml with this content:
+To discover rules from an S3 bucket, create a file `s3.yml` with this content:

 ```yaml
 ---